-Since then, Faro's measurement systems have been used not only by Frech and its suppliers, but also by the customer when mounting the machine.
-The free space around the machine is often very small and there is little room for measurements and measurement equipment.
-That's why we're currently thinking about combining the measuring arm and the Laser Tracker into a new system, the TrackArm.
-Thus, Frech would have the main advantages of both devices, because the TrackArm combines the wide range and high accuracy of the Laser Tracker with the flexibility and reliability of the FaroArm.
-Not to mention the main advantage: the measuring arm can be repositioned quickly and to choose from in the Laser Tracker's measurement range.
-Thus, the arm stays continuously in the same coordinate system and allows to reach points outside the Tracker's field of view.
-Technicians can therefore take measurements very closely and thus control large elements without any problems.
-Frech's Head of Quality Management, Wolfgang Schaben, could no longer do without the Laser Tracker: " We have to find and resolve errors or inaccuracies on site because we transport the machine to the customer in exceptional convoy.
+Since then, Faro measuring systems have been used not only by Frech and its suppliers, but also by the customer during machine assembly.
+The free space around the machine is often very limited, leaving little room for measurements and measuring equipment.
+This is why we are currently considering combining the measuring arm and Laser Tracker into a new system, the TrackArm.
+The TrackArm combines the long range and high accuracy of the Laser Tracker with the flexibility and reliability of the FaroArm.
+And here's the main advantage: the measuring arm can be quickly repositioned within the laser tracker's measuring range.
+In this way, the arm remains in the same coordinate system at all times, enabling it to reach points outside the Tracker's field of vision.
+This means that technicians can carry out measurements at very close range, enabling them to inspect large components without any problems.
+Wolfgang Schöben, Head of Quality Management at Frech, couldn't do without the Laser Tracker: " We have to find and resolve any errors or inaccuracies on site, as we transport the machine to the customer by special convoy.
 There is no return possible.
-In the spring of 2013, Frech also launched a quality offensive with its suppliers and defined consistent and comprehensive measurement methods to put an end to repetitive quality problems.
-Faro's measuring devices are the recurring element of this strategy, as Frech requires that the parts provided be measured with Faro's devices as well.
-If this is not possible, the Schorndorf website offers a measurement service.
+"In spring 2013, Frech also launched a quality offensive with its suppliers and defined uniform, global measurement methods to put an end to recurring quality problems.
+Faro's measuring equipment is the recurring element of this strategy, as Frech requires that the parts supplied are also measured with Faro's equipment.
+If this is not possible, the Schorndorf site offers a measurement service.

-In the meantime, Frech performs measurements with speed and precision in each area of production.
-And these checks take place right from the moment of construction.
-This allows corrections to be made before it is too late and costly further interventions are required. " This process is crucial because the deviations of a single element can have an impact on the static of the whole machine," says Mr. Schonben.
-In such a case, the later manufactured items must then be adapted according to the discrepancies.
-This puzzle is expensive and can have serious implications for the combination of components.
+In the meantime, Frech carries out rapid and precise measurements in every area of production.
+And these checks are carried out during the construction phase.
+This means that corrections can be made before it's too late and costly interventions are required at a later date. " This process is crucial, as deviations in a single component can have repercussions on the statics of the entire machine, underlines Mr. Schöben.
+In such a case, the components manufactured subsequently must be adapted to the deviations.
+"This puzzle is costly and can have serious repercussions on the combination of components.

-Frech used to measure and adjust elements with the usual measuring devices, such as bubble levels, micrometers or alignment goggles. " Faro's measuring devices save us a lot of hours of work,"says Mr. Schoben.
-In addition, automotive customers are asking for detailed test reports.
-And thanks to Faro's systems, we generate them in the blink of an eye. "
+In the past, Frech measured and adjusted components using conventional measuring devices such as spirit levels, micrometers or alignment glasses. " Faro's measuring equipment saves us many hours of workassures Mr Schöben.
+What's more, automotive customers ask us for detailed test reports.
+And thanks to Faro's systems, we can generate them in the blink of an eye. "

-About Oskar Fresh GmbH Co-Kg:
+About Oskar Fresh GmbH Co&Kg:

-Read more: https://www.faro.com/fr-fr/actualite-et-evenements/cas-d-application/2013/12/12/le-faro-laser-tracker-optimise-la-symetrie-des-machines-chez-oskar-frech
+Learn more: https://www.faro.com/fr-fr/actualite-et-evenements/cas-d-application/2013/12/12/le-faro-laser-tracker-optimise-la-symetrie-des-machines-chez-oskar-frech